Distribution of Alcoholic Beverages

 Students will be held responsible for their guests' compliance with university regulations.

-The Executive Director of Residential Life and the Executive Director of the University Center and Associated Facilities may impose additional regulations in the residence halls and in the University Center and UC Satellite respectively.
+The Executive Director of Student Housing and Residential Life and the Director of the University Centers may impose additional regulations in the residence halls and in the University Center and UC Satellite respectively.

-For additional information, including a summary of state law, resources for assistance, and educational guidelines or programming, contact the Department of Campus Activities, the Health Center, the UC Conference and Reservation Services (CARS) Office, Counseling and Psychological Services (CAPS) or the Dean of Students Office.
+For additional information, including a summary of state law, resources for assistance, and educational guidelines or programming, contact the Center for Student Involvement , the UC Conference and Reservation Services (CARS) Office, Counseling and Psychological Services (CAPS), UH Wellness, or the Dean of Students Office.

 The Distribution of Alcoholic Beverages Policy does not apply to football game tailgating activities.
 Football tailgates are governed by the General Rules for Tailgating administered by the Athletics Department.
 Tailgate sponsors should register with and secure the General Rules for Tailgating from the Athletics Department.